 Unlike TDN, Community Tax, and Optima, Anthem Tax Services will help taxpayers who owe as little as $7,500 in IRS tax debt.
 Additionally, the company charges a flat-rate fee that starts at $250 and averages around $2,750, which is less than some of the other companies on this list.

 Located in Woodland Hills, California, Anthem Tax Services earned an average of four stars based on 100 reviews on Google.
 It earned an A- rating on the Better Business Bureau website, with an average four-star rating based on 39 reviews.
 It has been in business since 2011 but was only accredited in 2017.

 Like the other companies on our list, Anthem Tax Services offers tax debt relief, tax filing, and back taxes, as well as tax preparation.
 It specializes in helping truck drivers and other 1099 contractors and self-employed individuals with tax debt relief and accounting services.

-Anthem Tax Services's website or call 844-377-6553 to get assistance with offers-in-compromise, CNC status, innocent spouse relief, and installment agreements.
+You can visit Anthem Tax Services's website or call 844-377-6553 to get assistance with offers-in-compromise, CNC status, innocent spouse relief, and installment agreements.
 The company can help with state or federal taxes.